-2. Where will the program be offered?
-Mark all that apply. [] Main Campus [] Satellite campus (specify campus here) [X] Other (Online)

-43. What types of facilities are needed for the program?
+- 42. Where will the program be offered?
+Mark all that apply. - [] Main Campus [] Satellite campus (specify campus here) - 43.
+What types of facilities are needed for the program?
 Fill out the chart below as applicable.
 Add lines under "other" as needed.

-Use Existing

-Use Existing Space Sem/Yr. of

-Space New Space Space (as is) (Renovated) Occupancy
+Space New Space Use Existing Space (as is) Use Existing Space (Renovated) Sem/Yr. of Occupancy

 Dry Labs (STEM related) N/A

 Wet Labs (STEM related) N/A

 Dedicated Offices N/A

 Fine Arts Spaces N/A

 Classrooms N/A

 Meeting Rooms N/A

 Student Study Space N/A

 Shared Space with other N/A

 campus units

 Other (Specify) N/A